Approximating the Stationary Probability of a Single State in a Markov chain: Basic Algorithm and Main Results

-As alluded to previously, we can also simultaneously learn about other nodes in the Markov chain through these random walks from $i$.
-We refer to node $i$ as the {\em anchor node}.
-We will extend our algorithm to obtain estimates for the stationary probability of nodes within a subset $J \subseteq \Sigma$, which is given as an input to the algorithm.
-We refer to $J$ as the set of {\em observer nodes}.
-We estimate the stationary probability of any node $j \in J$ using Lemma \ref{eq:property}(a), which states that $\pi_j$ is equivalent to the fraction of expected visits to node $j$ out of the total number of steps taken along a random walk beginning at node $i$ and returning to node $i$.
-The algorithm can be modified to keep track of how many times each node in $J$ is visited along the sample paths.
-The estimate $\tilde{\pi}_j$ is the fraction of visits to node $j$ along the sampled paths.
-We replace Step 1 of the algorithm with Step 1*, and when the algorithm terminates, it also outputs the values for $\tilde{\pi}_j$ for all $j \in J$ in addition to $\hat{\pi}_i$.
+We can also simultaneously learn about other states in the Markov chain through these random walks from $i$.
+We refer to state $i$ as the {\em anchor state}.
+We will extend our algorithm to obtain estimates for the stationary probability of states within a subset $J \subseteq \Sigma$, which is given as an input to the algorithm.
+We refer to $J$ as the set of {\em observer states}.
+We estimate the stationary probability of any state $j \in J$ using the characterization given in Lemma \ref{eq:property}(a).
+We modify the algorithm to keep track of how many times each state in $J$ is visited along the sample paths.
+The estimate $\tilde{\pi}_j$ is the fraction of visits to state $j$ along the sampled paths.
+We replace the subroutine in step 2 of the \texttt{IterativeRefinement} function with \texttt{EstimatedTruncatedRT-Multi}($i, J , N^{(k)}, \theta^{(k)}$), and we use the same \texttt{TerminationCriteria} previously defined.